Languages at Duke

 Why does Duke not waive the FL requirement for international students/educated native speakers?

 The goals of the FL requirement go beyond mere fluency or ability to communicate in another language.
 They include cultural literacy and intercultural understanding, something that not all native speakers necessarily possess.
-Foreign language study at Duke includes an intellectual engagement with issues of culturally and linguistically determined difference; the foreign language classroom is a space in which students from different cultures can interact and reflect on these differences.
+Language study at Duke includes an intellectual engagement with issues of culturally and linguistically determined difference; the language classroom is a space in which students from different cultures can interact and reflect on these differences.

 If you are a native speaker of, or fluent in, a language other than English, you will likely profit most from either beginning or continuing study of an additional language.
 You may also choose to take an advanced level class in your native language, but you should consult with the department to help you select the right course.
 Whatever you decide to do, your study will deepen and expand your own knowledge and understanding, and your presence and perspective will enrich the class to the benefit of all.